tonyputi/frame/README.md

 ## TODO

 ### PHASE 1
-- populate factories and use proper seeder
-- notify event for booking created, update, deleted, applied
+- reminder notification for booking
-- job heartbeat to notify events each minutes
 - add dashboard with bookings organized by provider
 - autorefresh both locations and booking index with setTimeout
+- add possibility to temporarely disable reserveration/booking of locations

 ### PHASE 2
-- create a preview of nginx configuration
 - add videoslots style
 - create time calendar select component (hard)
-- add dashboard with queue provider lists calendar version
+- improve dashboard allowing bookings by provider on the heat map
 - install opensource implementation of pusher/broadcast
-- autorefresh both locations and booking index through websockets
+- autorefresh both locations and booking index through websockets (install opensource implementation of pusher/broadcast)
 - add socialiate to proper register players through office365

-- add possibility to temporarely disable reserveration/booking of locations
 - decrease or hide the number of booking per hour in dashboard
-- improve the guzzle/curl/resolve time
 - improve panic button to properly release game providers for emergency
-- ask to have a slack hook for notifications
-- job heartbeat to notify events each minutes / notify event for booking created, update, deleted, applied
-- autorefresh both locations and booking index through websockets (install opensource implementation of pusher/broadcast)
 - improve booking date/time selection with suggested next time slots
-- add videoslots style
-- improve dashboard allowing bookings by provider on the heat map
-- add socialiate to proper register players through office365
-- plan a browser plugin to interface with frame (new project)

 KNOWN BUGS
 - there is a foreign constrain error while deleting environment;